Stray-Lithium/mock-peer-review/README.md

 # Code Critique

-Peer reviews are critical element of Frog's SLDC.
+Peer reviews are a critical element of Frog's SLDC.
 We feel the ability to openly collaborate on a piece of code ensures quality contributions whilst providing an effective tool to develop the teams technical skills.

 In this exercise we'd like to mimic a merge request scenario where you play the role of peer reviewer.
 Take a look at the code included in this folder, respond with comments and insights you feel relevant to the request.